KrisRJack/KrisRJack/README.md

 # Kris Jackson

 Hi!
-Welcome to my personal GitHub profile!

 My name is Kris Jackson.
-Highly motivated and deeply passionate Computer Science major with a strong desire to build software that changes the world.
+I am a highly motivated and deeply passionate Computer Science major with a strong desire to build software that changes the world.
 As a Senior at Rhodes College, I am seeking a full-time position in Software Engineering starting in June of 2021.
 As an experienced programmer, I am interested in working for an organization that prioritizes personal growth, encourages creativity, allows the flexibility to take risks, and currently building the tools that define our world.
 I believe that leadership is not defined by followers, but by the ability to inspire and create more leaders.
 My long-term mission is to be a leader in the tech industry in hopes to one day take on tech’s biggest problems.<br/><br/>
 Phone: +1 (225) 610 5747<br/>
 Email: kristopherrjackson@gmail.com<br/>
 Website: <https://www.kristopherjackson.com><br/>